 Don’t forget about Macy’s Santaland, where Santa will be waiting to hear from all the children starting on November 24, 2018.
 If a visit to Macy’s doesn’t kick off your holiday season in the right way, New York City is chock full of holiday bakeries within walking distance of classic holiday hot spots such as the Wollman Ice Rink and Rockefeller Center.
 If you don’t feel like standing in a long line, try ice skating at Wollman, which offers a terrific view of the city from its Central Park location.

 As far as shopping goes, all your holiday gifts are sure to be found at the Bank of America Winter Village at Bryant Park.
 The village will be covered in kiosks and tents selling unique, handmade and international gifts.
-The shops will be open starting on October 28 until January 2, and they will be open from 11 am-8 pm on weekdays and from 10 am-8 pm on weekends.
+The shops will be open starting from October 28 until January 2, and they will be open from 11 am-8 pm on weekdays and from 10 am-8 pm on weekends.
 The ice rink will also be open from 8 am-10 pm every day, weather permitting.

 If you’re in the mood for a show, the New York City Ballet will be performing “The Nutcracker” from November 23 until December 30.
 The Guggenheim will be putting on “Peter and the Wolf” from December 1-9.
 These musicals and more make a New York Christmas worth the crowds.